prudent-rs/prudent/README.md

 - ergonomic (short)
 - clear
-- obvious (easy to search for and review).
+- obvious (easy to search for and review)
+- lightweight (no dependencies, no procedural macros, fast build)

 # const-friendly
 Results of `prudent`'s macro invocations are `const` if the original invocation would be `const`